 Established in 1919, the Virginia State Anatomical Program (VSAP) is the only program in Virginia authorized to receive donations of human bodies for scientific study.
 The primary mission of VSAP is to educate health professionals by providing human donors for the teaching of anatomy and surgery and medical research to the State’s medical schools, colleges, universities and research facilities.

-The goal of VSAP and staff is to provide opportunities to Virginians to make a valuable and generous gift to the living by giving the gift of his or her body after death for study and research in medical science in a dignified, respectful and professional manner.
+The goal of VSAP is to provide Virginians with an opportunity to make a valuable and generous gift to the living through donation of his or her body after death for study and research in medical science in a dignified, respectful and professional manner.

 - VSAP provides donors to six Virginia medical schools, seventeen colleges and universities, five community colleges, and two biomechanical research facilities.

-- Unfortunately all potential donors are not acceptable; some medical conditions or circumstances of death may cause a potential donor to be unsuitable for anatomical examination (see Criteria for Acceptance).
-VSAP encourages all potential donors to discuss alternate arrangements with their next of kin or responsible parties in case the donation is not accepted.
+- Unfortunately, all potential donors are not acceptable.
+Some medical conditions or circumstances of death may cause a potential donor to be unsuitable for anatomical examination (see Criteria for Acceptance).
+VSAP encourages all potential donors to discuss alternative arrangements with their next of kin or responsible party in case the donation is not accepted.
 If the potential donor is not accepted, responsibility for burial or cremation rests with the next of kin/responsible party or executors.

 - Registration with VSAP does not guarantee acceptance.

 You give many gifts in your lifetime, but there is one special gift that will make a significant and lasting contribution, the gift of donating your body to medical science through the Virginia Department of Health’s State Anatomical Program.

 There currently is more demand for donors than there are people willing to donate.
 The number of healthcare educational programs in Virginia is increasing which in turn increases the need for additional donors.
 The need for anatomical donors is great.